sparkfun/SparkFun_DataLogger/docs/example_azure.md

 ### Server Name/Hostname

 This value is hostname of the created IoT Hub and is obtained from the Overview page of the IoT Hub.
+Note a secure connection is used, so the port for the connection is `8883`.

 <div style="text-align: center">
   <a href="../assets/iot_az_iot_hub_details.png"><img src="../assets/iot_az_iot_hub_details.png" alt="Hub Details"></a>